adambard/learnxinyminutes-docs/forth.html.markdown

 threes                                \ 0 3 6 9 12 ok

 \ Finally, while loops with `begin` <stuff to do> <flag> `unil`:
 : death ( -- ) begin ."
 Are we there yet?"
-0 until ;
+0 until ;    \ ok

 \ ---------------------------- Variables and Memory ----------------------------

-\ Use `variable` to declare `age` to be a variable. variable age
+\ Use `variable` to declare `age` to be a variable. variable age    \ ok

 \ Then we write 21 to age with the word `!`.
-21 age !
+21 age !    \ ok

 \ Finally we can print our variable using the "read" word `@`, which adds the
 \ value to the stack, or use `?` that reads and prints it in one go. age @ .    \ 12 ok age ?      \ 12 ok

 \ Constants are quite simiar, except we don't bother with memory addresses:
 100 constant WATER-BOILING-POINT    \ ok
 WATER-BOILING-POINT .               \ 100 ok

 \ ----------------------------------- Arrays -----------------------------------

-\ Set up an array of length 3: variable mynumbers 2 cells allot
+\ Set up an array of length 3: variable mynumbers 2 cells allot    \ ok

-\ Initialize all the values to 0 mynumbers 3 cells erase
+\ Initialize all the values to 0 mynumbers 3 cells erase    \ ok
 \ (alternatively we could do `0 fill` instead of `erase`, but as we're setting
 \ them to 0 we just use `erase`).

-\ or we can just skip all the above and initialize with specific values: create mynumbers 64 , 9001 , 1337 , \ the last `,` is important!
+\ or we can just skip all the above and initialize with specific values: create mynumbers 64 , 9001 , 1337 , \ ok (the last `,` is important!)

 \ ...which is equivalent to:

 \ [64, 9001, 1337]
-64 mynumbers 0 cells + !
+64 mynumbers 0 cells + !      \ ok
-9001 mynumbers 1 cells + !
+9001 mynumbers 1 cells + !    \ ok
-1337 mynumbers 2 cells + !
+1337 mynumbers 2 cells + !    \ ok

 \ Reading values at certain array indexes:
 0 cells mynumbers + ?    \ 64 ok
 1 cells mynumbers + ?    \ 9001 ok
 2 cells mynumbers + ?    \ 1337 ok

 \ Of course, you'll probably want to define your own words to manipulate arrays:
 : ?mynumbers ( n -- n ) cells mynumbers + ; \ ok